Joint Constraints on Fuzzy and Warm Dark Matter from Satellite Populations of the Milky Way and Andromeda: Additional Results and Discussion

-We find that the number of M31 satellites is approximately three times that of the MW, which is consistent with the findings given by \citet{2025arXiv250912313T}.
-Considering that satellite abundance is known to scale roughly linearly with host halo mass, this may suggest that M31 is about three times more massive than the MW, in agreement with the estimate from \citet{2023ApJ...948..104P}.
+For satellites with $M_V < 0~\mathrm{mag}$, we predict a total of $222^{+47}_{-46}$ satellites within $300~\mathrm{kpc}$ of the MW, which is consistent with the result of \citet{2020ApJ...893...48N}.
+For satellites with $M_V < -5.5~\mathrm{mag}$, we predict $41^{+7}_{-7}$ and $80^{+24}_{-23}$ satellites within $300~\mathrm{kpc}$ of the MW and M31, respectively.
+These values are in good agreement with the results from \citet{2025arXiv250912313T} and \citet{2023ApJ...952...72D}.
+We find that the abundance of satellites in M31 is approximately twice that of the MW, a trend that was also noted by \citet{2025arXiv250912313T}.
+Considering that satellite abundance is known to scale roughly linearly with host halo mass, this may suggest that the halo mass of M31 is approximately twice that of the MW.
 However, the enhanced satellite abundance around M31 may also be partly explained by its past interaction with M33 \citep{2013MNRAS.430...37C,2025arXiv250206948D}.